-\paragraph{Related Literature} Our work combines three separate considerations in the design of resource allocation algorithms: dynamics (the `online' aspect), competing objectives (overall efficiency vs. individual guarantees), and competition (private values and robust guarantees).
-These topics, and combinations thereof, have a long history of study -- in the interest of space, we discuss only the most relevant work here.
+Our work combines three separate considerations: dynamics (the `online' aspect), competing objectives (overall efficiency vs. individual guarantees), and competition (private values and robust guarantees).
+These topics, and combinations thereof, have a long history of study

-We build directly on the work of~\cite{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23} who study robust guarantees of pseudo-market mechanisms when agents have i.i.d. valuations.
-They only focus on guarantees for worst-case distributions and prove that an agent can always guarantee a $1/2$ fraction of her ideal utility; \cite{DBLP:conf/sigecom/GorokhBI21} study only single-round demands while \cite{DBLP:conf/sigecom/BanerjeeFT23} extend this guarantee to multi-round demands which they show is tight for any mechanism. {These works} themselves build on earlier work on using pseudo-markets for online allocation~\cite{cavallo2014incentive,jackson,guo2010,gorokh2017}.
+The closest work to ours is that of~\cite{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23} who study robust guarantees of pseudo-market mechanisms when agents have i.i.d. valuations.
+They only focus on guarantees for worst-case distributions and prove that an agent can always guarantee a $1/2$ fraction of her ideal utility; \cite{DBLP:conf/sigecom/GorokhBI21} study only single-round demands while \cite{DBLP:conf/sigecom/BanerjeeFT23} extend this guarantee to multi-round demands which they show is tight for any mechanism.
+These works themselves build on earlier work on using pseudo-markets for online allocation~\cite{cavallo2014incentive,jackson,guo2010,gorokh2017}.
 An important distinction, though, is that these earlier works study equilibrium outcomes in Bayesian settings instead of robust outcomes; moreover, all these works require agents to have i.i.d. valuations.
 More recently, \cite{elokda2023self} study pseudo-markets where agent's values can be correlated across time; they prove the existence of a static equilibrium, and empirically study its performance in a few practical examples.
 The interest in pseudo-markets stems from successful real-world deployments for course allocation~\cite{budish2017course}, food banks~\cite{walsh2014allocation,prendergast2022allocation} and cloud computing~\cite{dawson2013reserving,vasudevan2016customizable}.
 Our results suggest that simpler mechanisms may suffice in some of these settings, and also that strong performance guarantees are achievable under more relaxed models of agent utility.